loopwerk/drf-action-serializers/README.md

 ## Credits

-Many thanks to [rest-framework-actions](https://github.com/AlexisMunera98/rest-framework-actions) and [drf-rw-serializers](https://github.com/vintasoftware/drf-rw-serializers) for the inpiration.
+Many thanks to [rest-framework-actions](https://github.com/AlexisMunera98/rest-framework-actions) and [drf-rw-serializers](https://github.com/vintasoftware/drf-rw-serializers) for the inspiration.